qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 PYSIDE6_OPTION_FT=off         without any of them
 ```

-A leading `~` means "all of them except these", so a counterproof names
+A leading `~` means "all of them except these", so a counter-proof names
 only the measure it takes away.
 The quotes are for zsh, which rejects a bare
 `~0x1000` as a user name.